Parallel-in-time quantum simulation via Page and Wootters quantum time: Discussions

-The system-time entanglement is also indicative of the need for entangling gates to prepare history states.
-In this work we have considered a fixed architecture which even for a direct Trotterization approach provides an exponential advantage over sequential in time schemes.
+Next, let us note that the system-time entanglement is also indicative of the need for entangling gates to prepare history states.
+In this work we have considered a fixed architecture which even for a direct Trotterization approach provides a running time advantage over sequential in time schemes.
 We have also considered a further simplification via a variational Hamiltonian diagonalization approach.
-Interestingly, the fact that the entanglement is state and evolution dependent suggest that one can consider more adaptive preparation schemes, where the entanglement is used as a measure of ``compressibility'' (or complexity) of the history state.
+Interestingly, the fact that the entanglement is state and evolution dependent suggests that one can consider more adaptive preparation schemes, where the entanglement is used as a measure of ``compressibility'' (or complexity) of the history state.
 While we leave the study of these possibilities for future investigations, we should mention that a global variational scheme has been proposed recently \cite{barison2022variational} based on the Feynman-Kitaev Hamiltonian \cite{mcclean2013feynman}.
 As with any variational protocol, knowledge of the structure of the solution is valuable for choosing proper ansatzes, thus rendering our efficient protocol particularly relevant for any near-term implementation as well.
 At the same time, all of our protocols can be easily updated by replacing the history state preparation subroutine.
 The newly disclosed parallel-in-time advantages clearly hold and can be readily extended to any related proposal including \cite{barison2022variational}.

 In all the protocols we have considered, the circuits give information about the history of a closed system.
 However, these protocols can be extended to consider the history of states which at some points in time are being subject to measurements.
-This becomes feasible by following the recent treatment of Ref.~\cite{giovannetti2015quantum} that incorporates ancillary memories (following Von Neumann) and describe the history of the whole (history of the system+ancillas).
+This becomes feasible by following the recent treatment of Ref.~\cite{giovannetti2015quantum} that incorporates ancillary memories (following von Neumann) and describe the history of the whole (history of the system+ancillas).
 This framework opens many new interesting possibilities for novel quantum algorithms.
 A similar treatment may be applied to quantum evolutions associated to non-unitary channels (open systems).